mingjiezhao/mingjiezhao.github.io/_posts/2020-04-22-COVID19-Mobility-Map.md

 ## 3. Insights from the data
 ### Overview
 It can be seen that though the number of confirmed cases have different magnitudes for different states, the trends of percentage mobility change can be very similar.
 Starting mid-March, most states announced "stay-at-home" orders and closed most non-essential places.
 The social distance is well represented by the drops of mobility in places such as "retail & recreation" and "workplace".
-Since most people are encouraged to stay home, the percentage changes in residential places have dramatically increased for most states.
+Since most people are encouraged to stay home, the percent changes in residential places have dramatically increased for most states.
 However, people tend to leave the residential places on weekends.

 ### Observations for selected states
 #### New York